 Miami Airport Lakes Peacock Bass Fishing

 Airport lakes Tamiami canal offers some of the most exciting and varied canal fishing in all of southeast Florida.
 Several anglers have reported canal 'trifecta' or 'grand slam' catches of butterfly peacock and largemouth bass topped-off with a snook or even a tarpon.
-The butterfly peacock is a world renown gamefish that was successfully introduced in the mid-1980s by the Florida Fish and Wildlife Conservation Commission to eat undesirable exotic fishes, and to provide more sportfishing for anglers in the metropolitan Miami-Ft.
+The butterfly peacock is a world-renown gamefish that was successfully introduced in the mid-1980s by the Florida Fish and Wildlife Conservation Commission to eat undesirable exotic fishes and to give more sportfishing for anglers in the metropolitan Miami-Ft.
 Lauderdale area.
 Fallen trees, canal intersections, sharp bends, and dead ends are generally productive areas for catching most species of fish.
 Sportfishes also congregate in the shade of bridges, culverts, and other structures.
 Shoreline vegetation, rip-rap, and even some residential seawalls (particularly in lateral canals) also provide good fishing opportunities.
 If there is a strong current in the main canal, spend more time fishing lateral canals, small lakes, and other areas that offer refuge from the current (e.g., cut-outs, bridge pilings, and the downstream side of spillways).

-Butterfly peacock are more likely to be caught using live fish for bait than are largemouth bass, which make them an excellent fish for younger anglers, as well as those just learning to bass fish.
-Live fish such as small golden shiners purchased at local tackle shops, are the best overall bait for both butterfly peacock and largemouth bass.
+Butterfly peacock is more likely to be caught using live fish for bait than are largemouth bass, which makes them an excellent fish for younger anglers, as well as those just learning to bass fish.
+Live fish such as small golden shiners purchased at local tackle shops are the best overall bait for both butterfly peacock and largemouth bass.
 It is illegal to use goldfish or any other non-native fish for bait, except those legally caught from and immediately used in the same canal.
-For those who enjoy fishing with artificial lures, just about any fast moving minnow imitating plug or fly can be used to entice a peacock.
+For those who enjoy fishing with artificial lures, just about any fast-moving minnow imitating plug or fly can be used to entice a peacock.
 Early in the morning look for tarpon rolling at the surface, especially in the area just east of Red Road.
 Snook can be found throughout the canal system but tend to concentrate along vegetated shorelines and under bridges close to lake areas.
 Another species anglers might catch resembles a walleye; this fish is the brackish water bigmouth sleeper which is a long, cylindrical fish with many small sharp teeth.

 The number and quality of panfish over six inches in Miami Airport lakes is about average for area canals.
 Live worms and crickets are the choice baits for many panfish anglers, although fresh bread or bread dough works well, is readily available, and it costs less.
 Shoreline anglers will need to do some exploring to find the best locations for shoreline fishing, and always be sure to park cars safely on public right of ways.
-Tamiami Canal Airport lakes area anglers might also catch a jaguar guapote from Central America, oscars from South America, or spotted tilapia from Africa.
+Tamiami Canal Airport lakes area anglers might also catch a jaguar guapote from Central America, Oscars from South America, or spotted tilapia from Africa.
 These exotic fishes were illegally released, and pose a threat to native species.
-Jaguar guapotes resemble a black crappie (speckled perch) with many small, sharp teeth.
+Jaguar guapotes resemble black crappie (speckled perch) with many small, sharp teeth.
 Oscars are a bream-shaped fish with a red or orange circle at the base of the tail, and they have a thick coat of protective mucus on their bodies.
 Spotted tilapia are also bream-shaped, golden in color with black spots or bars, and some adults have red on them.
 These exotic fishes are good to eat, and you can keep every one you catch.

 Boat ramp Directions

 The only public boat ramp is located in Antonio Maceo Park for the Miami Airport lakes.
-This park is open from dawn to dusk, and is operated by the City of Miami Parks and Recreation Department.
+This park is open from dawn to dusk and is operated by the City of Miami Parks and Recreation Department.
 The two-lane ramp is paved and in excellent condition.
 The park has picnic tables, grills, a playground, and a paved parking area, with brand new restrooms.
 Note: Manatees are quite common, so be careful boating and watch for posted regulations.

 To reach the boat ramp, take the Turnpike Extension or I-95 to Hwy 836 (Dolphin Expressway).
 Take Hwy 836 east from the Turnpike or west from I-95 to Red Road (NW 57th Avenue).
 Go south on Red Road about 0.5 miles to NW 7th Street, east (left) 0.6 miles to NW 51st Avenue, and Antonio Maceo Park is on the left side just before NW 51st Avenue.
-Look for the back cast iron fencing, there two gate.
+Look for the backcast iron fencing, there two gates.
 The first one is the exit, the second is the entrance.
 Miami Peacock Bass Guides

-If you have never experienced peacock bass, we hope this peaks your interest enough to take your first venture into the Miami Lakes for this fantastic sport fish.
+If you have never experienced Airport lakes peacock bass, we hope this peaks your interest enough to take your first venture into the Miami Lakes for this fantastic sport fish.
 There are thousands of people in search of Florida peacock bass and we would be delighted if you would allow us to take you fishing.
 Make your fishing trip come true with one of our professional peacock bass fishing guides.